awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-quick-start-guide-wordpress.md

 1. Choose **Manage** in the bottom right corner of your WordPress website home page\.
 **Note**
-If the **Manage** banner is not shown, you can reach the application information page by adding the following path to your public IP address: `http:192.0.2.3/bitnami/index.html`\ or `http:192.0.2.3/wp-admin`\.
+If the **Manage** banner is not shown, you can reach the application information page by browsing to `http://<public-ip-address>/bitnami/index.html`, or the sign in page by browsing to `http://<public-ip-address>/wp-admin/`\.
+Replace `<public-ip-address>` with the public IP address of your instance\.

 1. Sign in using the default user name \(user\) and the default password retrieved earlier in this guide\.

    The WordPress administration dashboard appears\.
-![\[The WordPress administration dashboard.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cdafd3c2a6d9edfefee89eda217b0068/images/amazon-lightsail-wordpress-dashboard.png)
+![\[The WordPress administration dashboard.\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-wordpress-dashboard.png)

 For more information, see [Getting the application user name and password for your 'Certified by Bitnami' instance in Amazon Lightsail](log-in-to-your-bitnami-application-running-on-amazon-lightsail.md)